BOOK DETAILS

 - The sleeping quarters are located a significant distance from the console room in the novelisation.

-- An original scene features The Doctor and Ian in the TARDIS engine rooms.
+The Doctor and Ian in the TARDIS engine rooms.

 - Susan and Ian are having breakfast when the TARDIS materialises.
 The transition into Marco Polo exists, but is vaguer than its televised counterpart and lacks the cliffhanger ending.